 Val Thorens – Altapura

-Artist and designer, Jocelyne Sibuet, famed for her gorgeous Les Fermes de Marie hotel in Megeve, opened her highest-altitude hotel, Altapura, in 2011.
-The four-star has a chic bar, a choice of three restaurants, high-tech rooms and one of Jocelyne’s signature lush spas.
+Artist and designer, Jocelyne Sibuet, famed for her gorgeous Les Fermes de Marie hotel, added her highest-altitude hotel, Altapura in Val Thorens, in 2011.
+The five-star has a chic bar, a choice of three restaurants, high-tech rooms and one of Jocelyne’s signature lush spas.
 The piste-side location is to die for, although it’s a hike from the main apres-ski in the village centre.
-See also Where to Stay in Val Thorens.

 Andermatt – The Chedi

-The hotel has open fireplaces, wood panelling, and two restaurants including The Japanese Restaurant featuring a tempura and sushi bar.
+The hotel has open fireplaces and wood panelling.
+The Japanese Restaurant features a tempura and sushi bar.

 Verbier – The W

 This is the first W Hotel in the Alps and the complex also contains The Residences luxury apartments and a shopping area called Place Blanche.